TS-4900 Debian 12 Sections

 # More than one package can be installed at a time.

-For more information on using apt-get refer to Debian's documentation here.
+For more information on using the various APT tools, refer to Debian's APT documentation.

 Debian 12 - Setting up SSH

-Openssh is installed in our default Debian image, but by default openssh does not permit root logins, and requires a password to be set.
-Additionally, a host key is required if one hasn't already been created on the target board.
-To allow remote root login:
+OpenSSH is installed in our Debian images, but by default OpenSSH does not permit logging in as the root user as a security measure.
+Even if logging in as root is enabled, a password must be set for the root account.
+Additionally, an SSH host key is required if one hasn't already been created (though this should automatically be created on the first boot).

 sed --in-place 's/#PermitRootLogin prohibit-password/PermitRootLogin yes/' /etc/ssh/sshd_config